 The lifecycle from egg through larvae to beetle is one to two years in Asia, and possibly longer in the UK.
 Beetles emerge from spring onwards and will mate and lay eggs, after which they die.

 In North America and central and southern parts of Europe, ALB completes its life-cycle in 1-2 years, but in cooler regions the life-cycle can take up to three or four years.
-It is likely that in southern Britain most individuals will complete their development in two years, and climatic mapping work conducted at Fera suggests that conditions along the south coast and south east England would be suitable for a two-year life cycle.
+It is likely that in southern Britain most individuals will complete their development in two years, and climatic mapping work suggests that conditions along the south coast and south east England would be suitable for a two-year life cycle.
 Further north, the beetle is less likely to be able to complete its lifecycle in two years.
 However, there is always an element of uncertainty about these predictions, which results from very local variations in climate, our changing climate, and uncertainties about the origin of the invasive beetles.

 Residents and landowners within a 2km buffer zone around the infestation were asked to hold back from any felling/tree surgery or pruning of woody shrubs in gardens.
-This is because the beetle's larvae live in trunks and branches, so it is important to make sure these are properly disposed of.
+This was because the beetle's larvae live in trunks and branches, so it is important to make sure these are properly disposed of.
 Residents in this zone who do need to prune or fell trees or woody shrubs have been asked to ensure that all woody material is taken to an appropriate Kent County Council waste transfer station or recycling site.

 The buffer zone area was extended in 2012 to include an infested tree found on the northernmost edge.

 We urged everyone within the 2km buffer zone to keep a look out for, and report, the beetle or evidence of its presence to ensure the best prospects for eradicating this outbreak.
 We are repeating this advice again in summer 2013.

 The only insecticides that could be considered are not completely effective, so there is no real substitute for tree removal as a means of eradicating Asian longhorn beetle.